Department of Physics

 BA in Physics

-All majors are strongly encouraged to get involved with research with one of our faculty members, as there is no better way to learn physics than being actively involved with research.
+All majors are strongly encouraged to get involved with research with a member of the faculty, as there is no better way to learn physics than being actively involved with research.
 Students who do well in their courses and are engaged in research within the department typically have a very good acceptance rate to graduate school Ph.D. programs in physics.
 Past graduates have attended graduate programs at State University of New York at Stony Brook, University of Rhode Island, Brandeis University, UCLA, Pennsylvania State University, all with full scholarships.

 The minimum number of credits in physics and related areas (exclusive of the University's Core curriculum) required for the physics major: 61.
 A student majoring in physics must take 37 credit hours of physics courses including requirements and electives as outlined below.
 In addition, the major requires 16 credits of mathematics courses, 8 credits of chemistry courses, and a demonstration of competency in computer programming.